Philosophy of Law

 Scott Shapiro, The Hart-Dworkin Debate: A Short Guide for the Perplexed [on SSRN] (read only up to p.
 41)

 XI.
-The planning theory of law
+The puzzle of authority and the nature of law

 XII.
 Inclusive and exclusive legal positivism